microsoft/language-server-protocol/_specifications/specification-3-17.md

 	 */
 	completionItem?: {
 		/**
-		 * The server has support for a detailed completion item
+		 * The server has support for completion item label
-		 * label (see also `CompletionItemLabel`) when receiving
+		 * details (see also `CompletionItemLabelDetails`) when receiving
 		 * a completion item in a resolve call.
 		 *
 		 * @since 3.17.0 - proposed state
 		 */
-		detailedLabelSupport?: boolean;
+		labelDetailsSupport?: boolean;
 	}
 }
 ```